Prudential standard

 The key requirements of the Act and this Prudential Standard are:

-• An insurer to which insurance business is transferred or amalgamated must give APRA a range of documents after the Courts have approved the scheme, including a statement of the nature and terms of the transfer or amalgamation, and the Court order confirming the scheme.
+• give a copy of the approved summary to every affected policyholder.
+An insurer to which insurance business is transferred or amalgamated must give APRA a range of documents after the Court has approved the scheme, including a statement of the nature and terms of the transfer or amalgamation, and the Court order confirming the scheme.

 Details on these requirements are contained below.